MarcoLodini/windows365/Windows365/link/warranty.md

 ---
 # required metadata
-title: Commerical warranty and protection plan for Windows 365 Link
+title: Commercial warranty and protection plan for Windows 365 Link
 titleSuffix:
 description: Learn about commercial warranty and protection plan for Windows 365 Link
 keywords: